-The company holds only trade and intercompany receivables with no financing component at amortised cost and, as such, has chosen to apply an approach similar to the simplified approach for expected credit losses (ECL) under IFRS 9 to all its intercompany receivables and trade receivables.
+The company holds only trade and intercompany receivables with no financing component at amortised cost and, as such, has chosen to apply the simplified approach for expected credit losses (ECL) under IFRS 9 to all its intercompany receivables and trade receivables.
 Therefore, the company does not track changes in the credit risk, but instead, recognises a loss allowance based on lifetime ECLs at each reporting date.